Quick Answer

 |---|---|---|

-| Viral tonsillitis | When fever has resolved AND you feel well enough | Yes, if absent more than one day |
+| Viral tonsillitis | When fever has resolved and the person feels well enough | Yes, if absent more than one day |

-| Bacterial (on antibiotics) | After 24-48 hrs on antibiotics + fever-free | Yes, if absent more than one day |
+| Bacterial (on antibiotics) | After 24-48 hrs on antibiotics and fever-free | Yes, if absent more than one day |

-| Glandular fever | Once fever gone and energy returning - consult GP | Almost certainly - extended absence likely |
+| Glandular fever3 | Once fever gone and energy returning.
+Consult GP | Almost certainly.
+Extended absence likely |

 How Does Tonsillitis Spread?